 assets are classified in three categories:

-C. Financial assets measured at amortized cost
+C. Financial assets measured at amortised cost

 Financial assets are measured at amortized cost if the